ryan-l-robinson/tech.ryanrobinson.ca/content/posts/git-local-workflows/git-local-workflows.md

 title: "GitLab DevOps: Local Workflows"
 date: 2022-06-27T01:54:15.000Z
 author: Ryan Robinson
-description: "An overview of some git branching strategies and local processes."
+description: An overview of some git branching strategies and local processes.
 series: GitLab DevOps
 tags:
-    - Git, GitLab, and GitHub
   - DevOps
   - Visual Studio Code
 ---

 This continues a series setting up a [GitLab DevOps pipeline](/tags/gitlab-devops/) through local virtual machine / container, GitLab, a dev server, a staging server, and a production server.
 This post assumes you already have a local VM or container, whether that’s through vagrant, Docker Desktop, GitPod, or something else.